Improving your garden with plasticulture. Using black plastic in the garden. Plastic sheeting in the garden.

 Read more about taking care of your soil here…

-Benefit #5 of Plastic Mulch in the Garden- Less Weeds
+Benefit #5 of Plastic Mulch in the Garden- Fewer Weeds

 A huge plus to plastic mulching is eliminating competition from weeds.